Donders-Institute/hpccloud/README.md

 # Integrating OpenNebula cloud resource with Moab cluster

-Using the Elastic Computing feature of Moab, the aim is to burst out HPC cluster resources to the SURFSara HPC cloud, and OpenNebula-based IaaS cloud.
+Using the [Elastic Computing](http://docs.adaptivecomputing.com/9-1-1/MWS/help.htm#topics/moabWorkloadManager/topics/ElasticComputing/elasticComputingOverview.htm?Highlight=Elastic) feature of Moab, the aim is to burst out HPC cluster resources to the SURFSara HPC cloud, and OpenNebula-based IaaS cloud.

 The burst-out is implemented in Moab as a QOS tigger that calls a user-provided script for provisioning dynamic pbs_mom nodes in the cloud.
-We use the python-oca to manage dynamic VMs in the SURFSara HPC Cloud.
+We use [python-oca](https://github.com/python-oca/python-oca) to manage dynamic VMs in the SURFSara HPC Cloud.

 ## Requirement on Torque/Moab server